HyperspaceMadness/Mega_Bezel/README.md

     * Good for reducing the resolution from the core to native res to use with a crt shader
     * Helps working with cores which are outputting at increased internal resolution, e.g. 2x, 4k this creates antialiasing at native res which comes from rendering at a higher resolution then reducing it

+**HSM Examples Package (Separate additional Package from Mega Bezel)**

   * **Community_CRT_Variations**
     - Presets with crt settings created by community members
-    - Thanks to some of our community members who's settings appear here including @BendBombBoom, @NesGuy & @Sonkun
+    - Thanks to some of our community members who's settings appear here including @BendBombBoom, @NesGuy, @Sonkun & @Cyberlab

   * **Variations**
     * These presets are simple presets referencing one of the presets in the Mega_Bezel folder